brandonyuong/tic_tac_toe_ai/README.md

 Though machine learning is involved, Byte is not told what actions to take, but instead learns what actions achieves the goal of winning and avoiding losses.
 It does not repeat its mistakes (if the method to record is enabled).
 This can be said to be a simple illustration of reinforcement learning.

+After a few training iterations, I started to learn from the AI of how to play Tic Tac Toe better!

 #### How Byte Works